edriessen/avicii-project/README.md

 ### Using custom album colours.

-When you set the colour type to `'album'`, you'll need to modify a part of the `visualise.py` file.
-Look for the part that says `if color_filter=='album'`.
-Modify the values inside the if statement to match your album names and colours of choice.
-Here's the example I used for Avicii's album:
+When you set the colour type to `'album'`, you'll need to pass the album colors into the `scatter_plot_from_dataframe` function.
+Set the album colours in a dictionary where the key is the album name and the value is the HEX colour.
+Here's the dictionary I used for Avicii's album:

 ```
-    if color_filter=='album':
-        for value in dataframe['album']:
+{
-            if value == 'true':
+    'true': '#0E4691',
-                colors.append('#0E4691')
-            elif value == 'stories':
+    'stories': '#DC5463',
-                colors.append('#DC5463')
-            else:
-                colors.append('#EABE67')
+    'avicii': '#EABE67',
+}
 ```

 # Preparing a plot for print